BreadTalk: The Icing Room

 The Icing Room is the first-ever "Design-It-Yourself" cakes and pastry shop.

 Thye Moh Chan

 This 70-year old Teochew bakery was acquired in 2013.

 Wu Pao Chun

 BreadTalk Group opened the first Wu Pao Chun store in South East Asia in May 2019.

 Bread Society

 Bread Society embraces traditional artisanal baking techniques using highly nutritious ingredients.

 Sanpoutei

 BreadTalk Group continued to partner with the Sanpou Group to expand its variety of ramen shops in Singapore.
 Since 2014, Sanpoutei, which specialises in Niigata-style shoyu ramen has been operating in Holland Village.
 Another outlet in Shaw Centre was subsequently added, in line with the successful product reception in Singapore.

 Sō Ramen

-Sō Ramen is a ramen restaurant.
+Sō Ramen, originally known as Ramenplay, is a ramen restaurant.
 It also offers Koshihikari rice grown from Niigata.

 Butter Bean

 Butter Bean is a home-grown brand by BreadTalk Group operating as a hip café concept.
 It offers contemporary twists to traditional Singaporean dishes.